runely/calendar-homey/README.txt

-The IcalCalendar can trigger on your calendar events to let you know when events starts
+The IcalCalendar gives Homey flow cards to trigger on your calendar events

 Setup